CD3/fspathdict/README.md

                           }
                } )

-# elements are accessed in the same was as a dict.
+# elements are accessed in the same way as a dict.
 assert config['desc'] == "example config"
 # sub-elements can also be accessed the same way.
 assert config['grid']['x']['max'] == 0.5